UAE driving licence: Who pays traffic fines for violations made while learning?

 Stay up to date with the latest news.
 Follow KT on WhatsApp Channels.

-Myla did not disclose where she’s taking driving lessons but she said she apoligised to her instructor.
-She will still continue her driving class.
+Myla did not disclose where she’s taking driving lessons but she said she apologised to her instructor.
+She will still continue taking her driving classes.

 Wajahat Noor, manager of the Instructor Training Centre at Emirates Driving Institute (EDI), explained: “It is the instructor’s responsibility to take care of the safety of the leaner, the training vehicle, as well as other road users.

-“There are many difficult situations where learners are vulnerable to committing mistakes, hence instructors need to be extra cautious in any given situation, e.g., sharp curve, roundabout, traffic light, merging from minor to major road with stop or give way sign, lane change, two-way traffic with many vulnerable road users such as pedestrians, cyclists, e-scooter riders getting close to front vehicle, as well as highway and road conditons, etc.
+“There are many difficult situations where learners are vulnerable to committing mistakes, hence instructors need to be extra cautious in any given situation, for example, sharp curve, roundabout, traffic light, merging from minor to major road with stop or give way sign, lane change, two-way traffic with many vulnerable road users such as pedestrians, cyclists, e-scooter riders getting close to front vehicle, as well as highway and road conditions.

 “If there are mistakes from learners that can lead to accidents or fines, they will be considered the instructor’s fault, and ultimately, the instructor will be responsible,” Noor underscored.